Frequently Asked Questions About Child Support

 Neither the court nor the Maintenance Enforcement Program will keep track of what the parent receiving child support spends it on.
 Child support is meant to contribute to basic necessities, such as housing, food, and clothing.
 The table amount assumes that the parent who is caring for the child is already contributing to the financial support of the child.
 The table amount being paid is the paying parent’s contribution to meet the child’s basic needs, just as if they were living with the child and helping with the child’s expenses.

-The basic amount of child support or maintenance paid is called the table amount.
+The basic amount of child support paid is called the table amount.
 It is based on the paying parent’s gross (before tax) yearly income, the province or territory where the paying parent is living, and the number of children they are paying support for.
 Every province and territory has a table that takes into account what it costs to raise a child there, and the standard of living and tax rates in that province/territory.
 This is why gross income is used to determine the monthly amount.

 Nova Scotia Guidelines use the Federal tables to determine child support amounts.